MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/mau-deferred-updates.md

 ## Deferred Updates

-This feature allows deferral of available updates for a number of days (refer to as ‘Deferral Days’).
+This feature allows deferral of available updates for many days (refer to as "Deferral Days").

-### Global Deferral Days setting
+## Global Deferral Days setting

 Deferral Days can be set globally with following preferences setting: